safan41/GameYob/README.md

 Download: https://github.com/Steveice10/GameYob/releases

+Requires:
-Requires devkitARM, ctrulib, and citro3d to build for 3DS.
+* devkitARM, ctrulib, and citro3d to build for 3DS.
-Requires devkitA64 and libnx to build for Switch.
+* devkitA64 and libnx to build for Switch.
-Requires SDL2 and libncurses to build for PC.
+* SDL2 and libncurses to build for PC.

 ## General Features
 * Gameboy, Gameboy Color, Super Gameboy emulation.